 - Made in the USA

-The ProStar Whey protein comes in 3 versions: The unflavoured, the chocolate crème and the vanilla crème version and is Halal certified by IFANCA.
+The ProStar Whey protein comes in 3 versions: The unflavoured, the chocolate crème and the vanilla crème version and is no longer Halal-Certified by IFANCA

 This is a concentrate Whey with 25 grams of protein and 6 grams of BCAAs per servings.